-At some point you’ve probably heard that in Ibiza they get paid a lot more than in the rest of Spain.
+At some point, you’ve probably heard that in Ibiza they get paid a lot more than in the rest of Spain.
 So as not to disappoint you straight off the bat we’ll say that this isn’t completely untrue, There are however a few ifs and buts.
-If you come to work in Ibiza during the holiday season you’ll probably earn double what you’d earn elsewhere in the peninsula for similar types of work, but as you might have guessed working seasonally brings with it a few inconveniencies.
+If you come to work in Ibiza during the holiday season you’ll probably earn double what you’d earn elsewhere in the peninsula for similar types of work, but as you might have guessed working seasonally brings with it a few inconveniences.
 One of these is the hours you’re expected to work.
-Working your typical 8 hours you’re not going to make a fortune, and in any case your contract will probably looks for a lot more from you on a daily basis.
+Working your typical 8 hours you’re not going to make a fortune, and in any case, your contract will probably look for a lot more from you on a daily basis.

 3 How much does it cost to rent a house in Ibiza?

 Finding accommodation is the most difficult part of any first timer’s stay in Ibiza.
 The worst mistake you can make is to go looking for a house after the month of May.
 It’d be a miracle if you were to find anything after these dates, with the season having got into full swing.
 Take our word for it, the sooner you start to look for accommodation the better chance you’ll have of finding somewhere ‘decent’.
 You’ll see that until March you’ll have plenty of choices and from then on you won’t believe how quickly the flats, houses etc. get snapped up (or how much the landlords put up the cost of accommodation).